dmdeluca/entries/README.md

 ## commands

 By default, entries runs in write mode, in which a user types entries in succession separated by a carriage return.
-However, by adding `r` to the command, you can read past journal entries by entering dates.
+However, by adding `r` to the command, you can read past journal entries by entering dates and keywords.

 ### examples